dnhn/git-audio/readme.md

 ### Global

 > [!WARNING]
-> This will affect your current Git configuration!
+> This will alter your global Git configuration.
 Use with caution.

 1. From this project, run
    ```shell
    make commit
    ```
-1. `git init`

-   New repositories will now include the hook.
+1. Initialise a repository with `git init`, new repositories will now include the hook
-1. Commit!
+1. Commit

 To stop including the hook in new repositories, run